Morayfield Queensland 4506

 Our Centre is proud to be a Certified Little Scientists House.
 This program is run daily by demonstrating our commitment to hands-on, inquiry-based learning in STEM (science, technology, engineering and mathematics) education.
 It is designed to recognise services and schools that promote an active learning environment, incorporating best practice elements such as inquiry-based learning, metacognition and co-construction.

-Adopt a Grandparent programs help to bridge generational gaps by fostering understanding and building respect between generations.
+The Intergenerational Program helps to bridge generational gaps by fostering understanding and building respect between generations.
 Morayfield Early Childhood Centre is proudly partnered with the local Freedom Requirement Village.
 Once a month the children visit residents at the nursing home, where they participate in a range of activities including singing, arts and crafts and gardening.

 Vegie Fun Program